vladmokryi/lawn-mower-card/README.md

 This project is heavily inspired by:

 - [MacBury Smart House][macbury-smart-house] — basically, this project is a refinement of MacBury's custom card.
-- [Benji][bbbenji-card] vacuum card — this is where I noticed this vacuum card design for the [first time](https://github.com/bbbenji/synthwave-hass/issues/29).

 Huge thanks for their ideas and efforts 👍